 My novella BADLANDS (Miami University Press 2007) was inspired in part by a passage in Melvin Gilmore's "The Truth of the Wounded Knee Massacre" regarding the genocide of American Indians there in 1890: "There were about four hundred people in Big Foot's band. [...]
 Of the victims, there were 164 bodies buried at Wounded Knee [and] about one hundred survivors.
 The rest were not accounted for."
 I was haunted by the idea of these 136 "disappeared" human beings.
 An image emerged of one such young woman, an infant strapped to her chest, dying while trying to protect her baby.
 From there, the novella evolved, exploring the central idea of how external events forever alter private lives.

 My short stories, poetry, and essays have appeared widely.
 I've been awarded residencies to the Arctic Circle's 2017 Summer Solstice Expedition, Hawthornden Castle, Galleri Svalbard, and Vermont Studio Center.
 A graduate of Warren Wilson's MFA program, I taught in Bryn Mawr College's Creative Writing Program and Rosemont College's MFA program.
-In August 2024, I will be participating in the Arctic Circle Alumni Expedition set to circumnavigate Svalbard.
 I live with my husband in Camden, Maine.